-We believe that the best solutions to migration-related challenges are evidence-based.
-We conduct primary research to address information gaps in migration literature and identify anti-trafficking intervention points for action.
-By aggregating and analysing data and distilling insights from research we ensure that our programmes are data-driven.
-We share research findings, recommendations and thought leadership materials with migrants, employers, government, researchers and civil society to promote transparency and certainty among stakeholders working toward safer migration.
+We believe that the best solutions are evidence-based.
+We conduct research to address information gaps and identify interventions.
+By aggregating and analysing data and distilling insights, we ensure that our work is data-driven and promotes transparency and certainty among stakeholders.

 Indebted Before Departure